ausaccessfed/valhammer/README.md

 end
 ```

-In the case where multiple unique keys resolve to the same column, for example
+In the case where multiple unique keys have the same column in the last
-(another contrived example):
+position, Valhammer is unable to determine which is the "authoritative" scope
+for the validation.
+Take the following contrived example:

 ```ruby
 create_table(:order_payment) do |t|